christytom007/RUST_CLI_Claculator/README.md

-# Rust Template for Replit
+# CLI Calculator

-A basic boilerplate for Rust.
+A CLI-Calculator made in RUST